bcgov/FAIBCompiler/README.md

 The change was made on Nov.
 24, 2020.
 The previous versions of VRICompiler and ISMCCompiler bave been freezed in VGISCompiler branch.

+Since July of 2022, the PSP compiler and VRI compiler will be merged into one generic ISMCCompiler.
+The previous version, i.e., version 1.0000 has been freezed in oldISMCCompiler branch

 ### Installation

 ### Usage